Puspita Galih Resi

 Rahadi Marsito

-Previously, Dito spent fifteen years at Jones Lang LaSalle (JLL) Indonesia, starting his career as the Senior Analyst for Strategic Consulting and Capital Markets Department in 2010, until in 2020 he was trusted to become the Director of Strategic Consulting, where he advised government bodies, state-owned enterprises, and private developers on market feasibility, highest and best use (HBU), and transit-oriented development (TOD).
+Previously, Dito spent fifteen years at Jones Lang LaSalle (JLL) Indonesia, starting his career as Senior Analyst within the Strategic Consulting and Capital Markets Department in 2010.
+In 2020, he was entrusted to become Director of Strategic Consulting, advising government bodies, state-owned enterprises, and private developers on market feasibility, highest and best use (HBU), transit-oriented development (TOD), and real estate-led infrastructure strategies.
 During his tenure at JLL, he was involved in more than 150 projects across 40 cities in Indonesia.
-His portfolio spans over 30 landmark projects, including TOD property market and feasibility studies around MRT, LRT and Commuter Train Stations, mixed-use revitalization around city transport hubs, and integrated development strategies combining retail, hospitality, logistics, and public infrastructure.
+His portfolio spans over 30 landmark projects, including TOD property market and feasibility studies around MRT, LRT, and commuter rail stations, mixed-use revitalisation around city transport hubs, and integrated development strategies combining retail, hospitality, logistics, and public infrastructure.

-Dito’s dual foundation in urban planning and finance, through a Bachelor’s in Urban and Regional Planning from Institut Teknologi Bandung and a Master’s in Management (Finance) from Prasetiya Mulya Business School, enables him to bridge public-sector goals with private-sector logic.
-His work focuses on maximizing urban assets to unlock value, advance SDGs, and future-proof Indonesian cities in the face of rapid urbanization.
+Dito’s dual foundation in urban planning and finance, through a Bachelor’s degree in Urban and Regional Planning from Institut Teknologi Bandung and a Master’s degree in Management, with a focus on Finance, from Prasetiya Mulya Business School, enables him to bridge public-sector goals with private-sector logic.
+Since the early stages of his professional career, his work has focused on asset strategy, financial feasibility, and implementation-ready planning, helping clients make sound, long-term decisions that are commercially viable, sustainable, and economically and socially relevant.